Kevviin/kevin.brazil.github.io/README.md

 Team Communication
 Team Managing

-Volunteer Work and Interests
+-Volunteer Work and Interests
 Volunteer Introduction to E-Sports Teacher

-Member,
+-Member,
 LPE Members

-Work Experience
+-Work Experience
 Junior E-sports Manager
 Tier One Entertainment is a Southeast Asian esports and video gaming oriented entertainment agency.
 It maintains the Blacklist International esports team.

-July 2026 to Present

 Maintained a 100% Player satisfaction rating by developing and implementing management solutions based on client experience.